Protohedgehog/Bealls_C-journal-blacklist/README.md

 Welcome!

 This project intends to create an Open Access community managed alternative to the infamous 'Beall's list' of 'predatory publishers'.
+Blacklists are generally not great for this sort of thing, but Beall's list is widely used still.
+So, instead of using a list based on criteria that have been shown to be deeply flawed, why not build one that's actually decent for people who insist on using blacklists anyway?

 [Contact](mailto:jon.tennant.2@gmail.com)